 Medicare beneficiaries can choose from among several options to access Medicare coverage.
 The first choice is between private Medicare Advantage plans or Original Medicare, where coverage is paid for directly by the federal government.
 There are pros and cons to either option, and the right solution is different for each person.

 Medicare beneficiaries also have options around Medigap policies and Medicare Part D (prescription drug) coverage.

 Medicare’s annual election period (October 15 to December 7 each year) allows Medicare beneficiaries the chance to switch between Medicare Advantage and Original Medicare (and add, drop, or change to a different Medicare Part D prescription plan).
 And people who are already enrolled in Medicare Advantage also have the option to change to a different Advantage plan or to Original Medicare during the Medicare Advantage open enrollment period, which runs from January 1 to March 31.

 Original Medicare coverage is provided directly by the federal government, and enrollees have access to a nationwide network of providers.
 But people with Original Medicare need supplemental coverage (from an employer-sponsored plan, Medicaid, or privately purchased plans) for things like prescription drugs and out-of-pocket costs (i.e., premiums, deductibles, copayments, and coinsurance), which are not capped under Original Medicare.

-Original Medicare includes Part A (also called hospital insurance, which helps pay for inpatient stays, like at a hospital, skilled nursing facility, or hospice center) and Part B (also called medical insurance, which helps pay for outpatient care like a doctor appointment or preventive healthcare services).
+Original Medicare includes Part A (also called hospital insurance, because it helps to pay for inpatient stays in a hospital, skilled nursing facility, or hospice center) and Part B (also called medical insurance, which helps pay for outpatient and physician care like a doctor appointment or preventive healthcare services).